May 7, 2026

 Reports that find your injuries minor, pre-existing, or resolved ahead of your treating physician’s opinion are common outcomes of insurer-requested IMEs.
 Your attorney will review the report and can challenge its findings with your own treating physician’s records, expert testimony, or by requesting a deposition of the IME doctor.

-How Does an IME Report Affect Your Florida Personal Injury Claim?
+How an IME Report Can Impact Your Injury Claim

 An unfavorable IME report can create real problems, but it is not the final word on your case.